telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The payload is an object representing the entity identified by the ID in the URL parameter.
+The payload is an object with the attributes to append or update in the entity identified by the ID in the URL parameter.
 The object follows the JSON entity representation format (described in [JSON Entity Representation](#json-entity-representation) section and side [Simplified Entity Representation](#simplified-entity-representation) and [Partial Representations](#partial-representations) sections), but omitting `id` and `type` fields.